tlau222/legal_triage_public/README.md

 #### Data Upload
 * There is no current method for batch data upload
+* Data upload features appear on the same page as search tool but should only be accessible to administrative users

 ## Developers
 This project/repo was built as a part of the Comp_Sci 397 course at Northwestern University by Tiffany Lau.